Alternative Democratic Reform Party: Ideology

 The party is marked out from the other parties by being softly Eurosceptic, sharing this position with only the far left, and being the country's most sovereigntist party.
 The leadership had supported the proposed European Constitution, endorsing it in the 2004 European election, before changing its position in the spring of 2005 under pressure from party members.
 In its criticism of the EU, the party puts emphasis on the democratic deficit and transparency.
 However, in heavily pro-European Luxembourg, the ADR had always fared worse in European elections than on national elections, which were held on the same day.
 This was the case only until 2014, when the party achieved a slightly better score than it had in the early 2013 national elections, managing to beat the LSAP in the majority of communes.
+The party is opposed to EU sanctions on Russia, suggesting that they harm Luxembourg's economy.

 The Shoura (the assembly of the Muslim community of the Grand Duchy) stated in a 2013 review that "of all political parties in Luxembourg, ADR is the party that appears most hostile to Muslims, true to its clichés that Islam is not soluble in democracy.
 ADR furthermore feels obliged to mention a possible prohibition of the burqa, and that polygamy or courts based on Sharia law as not compatible with European law and values."

 Furthermore, in its declaration of principles it has outlined, among others, the following priorities: